essif-lab/framework/docs/terms/employee.md

 formphrases: employee{ss}
 status: draft
 grouptags:
-hoverText: "Employee (of a Party): an Actor for whom/which it is realistic that it might execute Actions on behalf of that Party (called the Employer of that Actor)."
+hoverText: "Employee (of a Party): a (human or non-human) Actor for whom/which it is realistic that it might execute Actions on behalf of that Party (called the Employer of that Actor)."
-glossaryText: "an %%actor^actor%% for whom/which it is realistic that it might execute %%actions^action%% on behalf of a %%party^party%% (called the %%employer^employer%% of that %%actor^actor%%)."
+glossaryText: "a (human or non-human) %%actor^actor%% for whom/which it is realistic that it might execute %%actions^action%% on behalf of a %%party^party%% (called the %%employer^employer%% of that %%actor^actor%%)."
-date: 20210601
+date: 20220916
 ---

 :::info Editor's note